vrontier/eoddata/README.md

 ## Installation

-Due to a pending request regarding its naming, package is not yet available at [PyPI](https://pypi.org) production but only at [Test PyPI](https://test.pypi.org).
+Due to a pending request regarding its naming, the package is not yet available at [PyPI](https://pypi.org) production but only at [Test PyPI](https://test.pypi.org).

 You can install the production version package from there for testing purposes:
 ```bash